copasi/copasi-dependencies/readme_linux.md

 A run of `~/copasi/bin/CopasiUI` verifies that it works.

 ## Fedora 19 (Beta)
 Fedora 18 wouldn't start in my VM, so I took 19 beta from a netinstall.
+This has been tested for releases up to Fedora 27

 ### Prerequisites
 At the bare minimum the following dependencies are needed:

-	yum install git cmake gcc-c++ mesa-libGL-devel mesa-libGLU-devel
+	yum install git cmake gcc-c++ mesa-libGL-devel mesa-libGLU-devel byacc

 for CopasiUI additionally needed are: